-If your pet exhibits any of the following symptoms, s/he may benefit from an ophthalmic evaluation with one our board-certified ophthalmologists:
+If your pet exhibits any of the following symptoms, s/he may benefit from an ophthalmic evaluation with our board-certified ophthalmologist:

 - Abnormal appearance or color of one or both eyes

 - Signs of pain, holding an eye closed, or rubbing the eyes

 - Changes in vision, manifested by running into objects or not following normal visual cues

 Available techniques for diagnosing and treating ocular conditions: